IDL

 The steps to open, read and close a swath file is similar to the steps of handling a grid file.

-is used instead of EOS_GD_OPEN
+EOS_SW_OPEN is used instead of EOS_GD_OPEN.

-As the function name implies, functions that contain SW
+As the function name implies, functions that contain SW are for swath, and functions that contain

-are for grid.
+GD are for grid.
 The above code reads one data field 23.8H_Approx._Res.3_TB_(not-resampled)

 and two geolocation fields, Longitude and Latitude.
 Usually, a swath data contains